benbalter/last-run-action/README.md

 ## Implementation notes

-This Action stores a single `last-run.txt` file inside an artifact named `last-run`.
-In `set` or `get-and-set` modes the artifact is (re)created with the current timestamp in ISO 8601 format.
-In `get` or `get-and-set` modes the Action downloads the artifact (if present) and outputs its contents as `last-run`.

-Because artifacts are persisted across workflow runs, the prior timestamp is discoverable via the Actions artifacts service.
-The Action requires `actions: read` permission to fetch and `actions: write` to upload when using `set` or `get-and-set`.

-If no prior run exists, the output `last-run` will be empty and the Action logs that no previous timestamp was found.
-When `fail-if-missing: true`, the Action fails instead.
+The artifact format and fallback layering are designed to minimize false negatives while avoiding repository history churn.
+If no prior run exists, the output is omitted (and a warning logged); with `fail-if-missing: true` the action fails in that case.

 ### Timestamp validation

-Retrieved timestamps are validated to be ISO 8601 UTC form (`YYYY-MM-DDTHH:mm:ss(.fraction)Z`).
-Any malformed value in the artifact is treated as missing (and will trigger `fail-if-missing` if enabled).
+Retrieved values must match the regex `YYYY-MM-DDTHH:mm:ss(.fraction)?Z` and be parseable by `Date.parse`.
+Pattern or parse failures emit a warning and treat the value as missing.

+### Monotonic updates

+When using `get-and-set`, a new timestamp is generated after reading the previous one.
+The action ensures the new timestamp is strictly greater (lexicographically) than the previous to avoid identical millisecond collisions in very fast runs.

 ### Combined mode advantages